SeaWorld under investigation by two federal agencies | Where Orlando Turns First For Breaking News, Weather, and Traffic

 “The Company has cooperated with these government inquiries and intends to continue to cooperate with any government requests or inquiries,” the filing says.

-The filing also indicates the company’s board of directors formed a special committee with legal counsel as to how to handle these investigations on June 16, two days after the company’s shareholder meeting.
+The filing also indicates the company’s board of directors formed a special committee with legal counsel to determine how to handle these investigations on June 16, two days after the company’s shareholder meeting.

 The full SEC disclosure reads as follows: